Engineering

 The startup port initiates the regime.
 A 9-volt battery charges the capacitive regime nodes C2.1–C2.3 over approximately 10–15 seconds to the regime initiation threshold (approximately 0.015 Wh of initial regime energy Einitial,A).
 The startup port then returns to an inactive state and is electrically isolated from the regime nodes.

 After startup, the regime is sustained internally through the secondary-winding feedback path.
-The secondary winding (7) extracts a regulated fraction of the shared electromagnetic field energy generated by Contour A, and returns it through the resonant capacitor (8), rectifier array (17, 18, 19), and BMS-supervised regulation path back to the capacitive regime nodes C2.1–C2.3.
+The secondary winding (7) extracts a regulated fraction of the shared electromagnetic field energy generated by Contour A, and returns it through the resonant capacitor (8), rectifier array (17, 18, 19), and BBMS-supervised regulation path back to the capacitive regime nodes C2.1–C2.3.
 This feedback is internal to the complete device boundary.
 Relative to Contour A boundary it is the regime-sustaining input (Pin,contourA = Pfeedback,A).
-The BMS maintains this feedback within the validated stability window (see Q 10 and Q 11).
+The BBMS maintains this feedback within the validated stability window (see Q 10 and Q 11).

 Capacitive regime nodes C2.1, C2.2, and C2.3 are the storage elements at the input point of the nonlinear discharge path inside Contour A. They form the regime-domain reference: each discharge event is initiated from their stored electrostatic field configuration EC,A = ½ CA VA².